What Is the Merge Tool?

 - When teams are collecting samples, you can combine them by merging all samples into one.

 - For neighboring regions with separate road datasets, merging can put them together into one dataset.

-Remember that it’s always good practice to check for consistencies between merged data.
-There are tools available to fix errors, including conflation and edge-matching.
+Remember that it’s always good practice to check for consistency between merged data.
+There are tools available to fix errors, including conflation and edge matching.

 How to run the Merge Tool in ArcGIS